haiiliin/abqpy/docs/source/getting_started.md

 ## Introduction

 `abqpy` is a Python package that provides type hints for Abaqus Python scripting.
-You can use it to write your Abaqus Python scripts fluently, even without having Abaqus installed.
+You can use it to write your Abaqus Python scripts fluently.
 It also provides simple APIs to execute Abaqus commands, enabling you to build models, submit jobs, and extract output data in a single Python script, all without opening Abaqus/CAE.